01 - SURAH AL FATIHAH

 In this realisation, mercy is no longer a concept.
 It becomes the felt sense that every moment, even the most ordinary or challenging, is a movement of truth leading you home.

-1.4 Maaliki / inner authority (where authority to all judgment is placed within His field of consciousness) of moment of the deen / obligation to consciously fulfill the covenant (align with the truth).
+1.4 Maaliki / inner authority (where authority is placed within His field of consciousness) of moment of the deen / return of what is due (nature's law of consequence).

-Maliki draws your attention back to Ar-Rahmaan and Ar-Raheem as the sovereign inner authority, the quiet, undisputed presence in which all judgments settle, all meanings clarify, and all outcomes ultimately resolve themselves.
-This authority is not external; it is the very field of consciousness through which every thought, emotion, and movement of mind appears.
-Nothing arises outside this field, and nothing is lost to it.
-Even your confusion is held here, known here, and gently dissolved here.
+Maliki draws your attention back to Ar-Rahmaan and Ar-Raheem as the sovereign inner authority, the quiet, undisputed presence in which all movements of life arise, unfold, and return.
+This authority is not external, not a ruler standing apart from you.
+It is the very field of awareness itself, the space in which every thought, emotion, and perception appears.
+Nothing exists outside this field, and nothing escapes it.
+Even your confusion is known here, held here, and gently clarified here.

 1.5 You alone we serve, and You alone we seek for help.